Search Search Shop Shop Cart Cart

 • Section 9 of the South African Constitution (Equality Right) protects you from discrimination.

-Don’t hesitate to educate others about HIV if you feel comfortable doing so.
+Don’t hesitate to educate others about the virus if you feel comfortable doing so.
 Sometimes, seeing you live a normal, healthy life can change people’s minds.

 Remember: